ALRW/dayAsADev/courseSections/section6.md

 $ git pull origin master
 ```

 Running this command tells git to get all the latest commits from origin and copy them into your local repository.
-Try pulling the changes in Cloud9 now.
+Try pulling the changes in CodeAnywhere now.
 Nothing will happen because there are no remote changes.

 Let's make a remote change.
 We'll use github UI for this but normally this would happen because someone else pushed new code.